 Statins are most effective for treating hypercholesterolemia.
 They reduce the production of cholesterol in the liver and promote breakdown of cholesterol.
 Rarely do they result in muscle pain that typically occurs in the upper arms and thighs.
 Statins, especially the highly potent ones like atorvastatin and rosuvastatin, have been shown to be effective in reducing the risk of heart attack, stroke and cardiac death.
 If statins are not tolerated or if the effect is insufficient, ezetimibe, which reduces the absorption of cholesterol from the intestine, can be prescribed.
 There are also highly potent combinations of statins and ezetimibe.
 Finally, there are the new PSCK9 inhibitors, which, in addition to statins, further reduce LDL cholesterol very significantly.
-They are injected under the skin every 14 days and have virtually no side effects.
+They are injected under the skin every 14 days or 6 months and have virtually no side effects.
 Since they are very expensive, they can only be prescribed by endocrinologists in Austria.

 How low should my LDL cholesterol level be?